Social media contests are a sure-fire way to get attention.

 Make Social Media Contests Worth It

-Social media contests must be relevant to your audience.
+Contest ideas for social media must be relevant to your audience.

 B2B brands might have difficulty getting their audience to submit a video of themselves playing football.
 And a skates brand will find it tough to get edgy teenagers to write an essay.